Submission Format and Deadline

 - Prize submissions for the following prizes are NOT collected by the Office of Academic Affairs and should be submitted as noted below:

-- John M. Olin Prize in Law and Economics: Papers are due by April 28, 2017 at 5pm and should be emailed to Irina Goldina.
+- John M. Olin Prize in Law and Economics: Papers are due by April 26, 2019 at 5pm and should be emailed to Irina Goldina by the recommending faculty member.
 Only papers recommended for submission by an HLS faculty member will be considered, and students wishing to apply should have the professor under whom the paper is written email a statement evaluating the paper to Professor Steven Shavell by the indicated deadline.

 - Only papers written by HLS students during their enrollment at HLS will be considered for the School’s student writing prizes.
 Joint papers are eligible, but all authors must be current HLS students.